 Get the facts about hunger in Iowa

-Though many of us may not realize the grave disparities that exist in our own communities, people struggle with hunger in every county and congressional district in Iowa.
+Though many of us may not realize the grave disparities that exist in our own communities, people face hunger in every county and congressional district in Iowa.
 They could be our neighbors, kids in our children's classes – the possibilities go on.

 What Hunger Looks Like in